 Unless you have access to Satellite TV or VAST setup you will not be able to access digital television through a DigitalReady Setup (TV or Set Top Box) in the following towns; Beacon, Bencubbin, Trayning, Mukinbudin, Nungarin, Westonia and Wyalkatchem.

 Mobile Phone coverage in parts of the Wheatbelt Way region is limited.
 All of the Wheatbelt Way towns will have good mobile phone access.
 Please be aware Telstra 3G/4G is the only service provider throughout the Wheatbelt Way, other service providers will have very limited or no coverage outside the capital city of Perth, to get a better idea view this map.
 It is recommended that if you are not with Telstra as your mobile phone service provider that you purchase a Telstra SIM card for your Wheatbelt Way Road Trip.

 The Wheatbelt Way welcomes responsible dog owners to our region.
-Dogs are welcome at our 9 Caravan Parks but please remember that it is up to the Caravan Park Managers discretion if and when pets are allowed – please do not hesitate to phone ahead and ask.
-Please, for the sake of all visitors, respect any regulations at each individual caravan park, keep pets on a leash if requested, make sure your pet is well behaved and quiet, and pick up and properly dispose of its droppings.
+Dogs are welcome at a range of accommodation but please remember that it is up to the Owners/Managers discretion if and when pets are allowed – please do not hesitate to phone ahead and ask.
 Dogs are also welcome at the free campgrounds except for Elachbutting Rock.
 We have put together a Pet-Friendly Guide to help you in planning your trip.
 Dogs must be supervised at all times and not be left unattended.
 Dogs are also not allowed at Sandford Rocks, Billyacatting Hill Nature Reserve, and Korrelocking Reserve.

 Visitors to the Wheatbelt Way are requested to bring their own firewood with them when camping at Wheatbelt Way Sites, as firewood at these locations is sparse.
 The use of chainsaws is prohibited and vegetation and infrastructure is not to be removed for the purpose of firewood for campfires.

 Campfire and Firewood Guidelines: